signalapp/Signal-Desktop/CONTRIBUTING.md

 (Windows & Linux).

 Also, note that the assets loaded by the application are not necessarily the same files you’re touching.
-You may not see your changes until you run `yarn grunt` on the command-line like you did during setup.
+You may not see your changes until you run `yarn generate` on the command-line like you did during setup.
 You can make it easier on yourself by generating the latest built assets when you change a file.
-Run this in its own terminal instance while you make changes:
+Run each of these in their own terminal instance while you make changes - they'll run until you stop them:

 ```
-yarn grunt dev # runs until you stop it, re-generating built assets on file changes
+yarn transpile --watch         # recompiles when you change .ts files
+yarn sass-manifest --watch     # recompiles when you change .scss files
 ```

 If you miss the `git-lfs` step, run `yarn cache clean` and remove `node_modules` before trying again.